oss-compass/community/meeting minutes/2025_meeting_minutes/2025_meeting_minutes_EN.md

 ### III.
 Progress of Internship Project (Wang Lei)
 Issues related to project classification and feature extraction were discussed.
 It was suggested to refine multi-classification, which could improve accuracy in similar project clustering.
 Meanwhile, efforts should be made to find training data for experiments on large models.
 ### IV.
 Follow-up Task Plan (Li Songnan)
-The overall plan and key milestones of the operating system "liybrea" task project were shared.
+The overall plan and key milestones of the operating system "Libyear" task project were shared.
 A bullet screen demonstration and acceptance check will be conducted at the end of the year.
 It was proposed that progress alignment should be carried out regularly to ensure timelines and deliverables.
 Several students stated that there was no conflict and would follow up on time in the future.
 ### V. Discussion on Community Operation Plan (Zhang Shengxiang)
 The plan for joint community operation was discussed, including three aspects:
 1. The GOTC Conference will be held in the near future, and invited Compass participate in the topic sharing of the sub-forum;